Steve O'Donnell (writer): Career

 O'Donnell worked on Letterman nearly since the show's inception.
 The Top Ten List was originally created during O'Donnell's time as head writer, and lists were written in collaboration with other staff writers on the show.
-According to O'Donnell, the Top Ten List was an "almost simultaneous inspiration arriving from staffers Jim Downey, Randy Cohen and Robert "Morty" Morton — largely prompted by the ridiculous 'eligible bachelor' lists in a local New York paper that included the 84-year-old Bill Paley.
+According to O'Donnell, the Top Ten List was an "almost simultaneous inspiration arriving from staffers Jim Downey, Randy Cohen and Robert "Morty" Morton — largely prompted by the ridiculous 'eligible bachelor' lists in a local New York paper that included the 78-year-old Bill Paley.
 'Why, we can put such nonsense together ourselves!' we exclaimed.
 And we did."
 He later co-authored several of the Top-ten books based on the show.
+He was seen occasionally on Late Night in comedic sketches, perhaps most notably in the recurring "plays" put on by the Peace Through Dramatization Players.
 During Letterman's final season, O'Donnell wrote and spoke about his time as head writer on the show, and compiled his own list of the show's "top ten" moments for The New York Times.

 O'Donnell was later the head writer of Jimmy Kimmel Live!, from the show's debut in January 2003 until 2008.
 He occasionally appeared front of the camera in bits for the show as well.

 In addition to his tenure as head writer of Letterman and Kimmel, O'Donnell worked as a writer and producer on The Bonnie Hunt Show, The Dana Carvey Show, Norm Macdonald Live, and Why? with Hannibal Buress on Comedy Central.
 He continued his work with Norm Macdonald as a writer on Norm Macdonald Has a Show for Netflix.

 He has appeared in additional brief on-screen roles in Strangers With Candy and The Sarah Silverman Program.

 He won Primetime Emmy Awards in the "Outstanding Writing in a Variety or Music Program" category on four occasions: for Late Night with David Letterman in 1984, 1986, and 1987 and for The Chris Rock Show in 1998.

 In 2017, the Writers Guild of America presented O'Donnell with the Herb Sargent Award for Comedy Excellence.
 A video appearance from recently retired David Letterman was part of O'Donnell's introduction.